RenderKit/embree/doc/src/api/rtcCommitScene.md

 worker threads.
 Ray queries can be performed only after committing all scene changes.

-If the application also uses TBB for parallelization of rendering, lazy scene construction during rendering is supported by `rtcCommitScene`.
+If the application uses TBB 2019 Update 9 or later for parallelization of rendering, lazy scene construction during rendering is supported by `rtcCommitScene`.
 Therefore `rtcCommitScene` can get called from multiple TBB worker threads concurrently for the same scene.
 The `rtcCommitScene` function will then internally isolate the scene